 Restaurants In Nottingham:

 Food has been an important part of the cultures around the world for as long as we can remember.
 The food of a city tells a lot about the people living there as well as about their values in life.
+Many student housing in Nottingham will tell you about various restaurants you can visit around them.

 - Delilah Fine Foods (DELI) – Immaculately selected cheeses pâtés, meats and more from artisan producers are available, housed in a former grand bank with mezzanine seating.
 It does not take reservations, but you can preorder customised baskets for a gourmet picnic.